 Known as a malocclusion, a bad bite can be very problematic.
 Malocclusions can cause pain or discomfort with your jaw, some patients experience problems opening or closing their mouths correctly, some patients experience facial pain in their brow or ear, and other patients even experience migraines, all due to a bad bite.
 Additionally, patients may find that they consciously make adjustments to their food choices because chewing with a missing tooth is uncomfortable, and some patients unconsciously chew with only the other side of their mouth adding unbalanced wear on their other teeth.

 Besides the problems listed above, the other large factor to consider when losing a tooth is the changes it will cause in your jawbone.
 Our jawbone, like all of our bones, needs exercise to stay healthy.
 Our jaw gets this needed exercise through the motion of chewing and the constant pressure we put on our teeth throughout the day.
 A missing tooth means that that portion of the jaw is no longer being exercised, and therefore it atrophies or shrinks.
 You may not see a visible difference following the loss of one tooth, but lose two, three or more, and noticeable changes will become increasingly obvious.
 Your facial structure will be visibly smaller and sunken, giving what we have come to assume is an older appearance.

-Placing an implant is an in-office procedure often done with just a local anesthetic, although conscious sedation options are available.
-Before surgery, we may have to have the patient take simple steps such as adjusting medications, ensuring you can heal properly, and in many cases perform a bone graft to bulk up the existing jaw bone.
-We will review all information with you including the healing process and what to expect.
+Placing an implant is an in-office procedure often done with local anesthetic, although conscious sedation options are available.
+Before surgery, we may have to have the patient take simple steps such as adjusting medications, ensuring you can heal properly, and in many cases, performing a bone graft to bulk up the existing jaw bone.
+We will review all information with you, including the healing process and what to expect.